-Each year in early November, the Mid-Missouri Friends of America’s National Churchill Museum (ANCM) display holiday trees at the Museum’s main entrance.
+Each year in early November, the Mid-Missouri Friends of America’s National Churchill Museum, along with help from Westminster College Museum Studies students, display holiday trees at the Museum’s main entrance.

 But these are not traditional Christmas decorations.